syncfusion-content/maui-docs/MAUI/SunburstChart/Getting-Started.md

 ## Enable Tooltip

 Tooltips are used to display information about a segment when the mouse hovers over it.
-Enable tooltips by setting the chart's [EnableTooltip]() property to `True`.
+Enable the tooltips by setting the chart's [EnableTooltip]() property to `True`.

 {% tabs %}